 I’m sad about this – really sad.
 In many ways I think I’m grieving for the time I’ve lost with lived ones this year and for the magic that seems to be ebbing away from my favourite time of the year.
 I don’t want to ignore these feelings or minimise anybody else’s but I have to find a way to make this ok, otherwise Christmas will be another thing to be upset about, another thing that’s lost in all of this and I don’t want that.
 I tried to consider the positives.
 What if we reframe the situation?
 What if this was done by choice?

 This Christmas, I choose to stay in my pyjamas all day!
 We won’t be driving anywhere so at dinner-time, we can have as many glasses of wine as we see fit.
-We won’t feel guilty for not having time to get to everyone’s house and nobody will be visiting us, so there’s no need to fret over space or seating arrangements and no panic cleaning of the bathroom before that relative comes round.
+We won’t feel guilty for not having time to get to everyone’s house and nobody will be visiting us, so there’s no need to fret over space or seating arrangements and no panic cleaning of the bathroom before that relative comes round, no feeling overwhelmed.
 With no slinky frock to squeeze into, I shall eat as many mince pies as I like and the Christmas rush will be the Christmas hush as we wind down to what might end up being the most relaxed Christmas ever.
 For me Christmas 2020 will be a time of restoration.
 A quiet reflective time that I hope will give me the strength to face 2021 with hope.

 So find yourself some extra comfy pyjamas, stock up on Christmas cards and stamps and prepare your zoom schedule.
 Because Christmas isn’t cancelled – it’s just different.